-** Make sure you're getting a quality representative example of an artist's work.
+** Make sure you're getting a quality example that's representative of an artist's work.
 Unfortunately, some artists donate low-end, oddball, or problem pieces they can't sell and just want to get rid of.

 ** Be generous.
 You're attending the auction to support the organization selling the art.
 Going a bit over budget is not so bad when those few extra dollars go to a good cause.

 ** Artists often attend fundraising art auctions and position themselves in the vicinity of their art.
-Keep your eye out for opportunities to meet artists in person and learn about their art, especially those artists whose work you like.
+Keep your eye out for opportunities to meet artists in person, ask questions, and learn about their art, especially those artists whose work you like.